Nutrition plays an important role in achieving healthy fertility, enjoying a healthy pregnancy, and most importantly a healthy baby.

-Vitamin B12 has been shown to improve sperm quality and production.
+Vitamin B12/Mecobalamin (co-methylcobalamin) has been shown to improve sperm quality and production.
 It also may help to boost the endometrium lining in egg fertilisation, decreasing the chances of miscarriage.
 Some studies have found that a deficiency of B12 may increase the chances of irregular ovulation, and in severe cases stop ovulation altogether.
-During pregnancy B12 is required for red blood cell formation, and is involved in DNA synthesis, cell growth and replication.
-B12 is essential for the normal function of all cells, and is required for the synthesis of myelin, the insulating protection around nerves.
+Research showed that women supplementing B12 prior to conception and in the first 12 weeks of pregnancy could reduce their likelihood of giving birth to children with spina bifida, hydrocephalus and other conditions affecting the central nervous system.
+(2).

 - Improves hormone levels and increases fertility in women with luteal phase defect, according to a study published in “Fertility and Sterility”.